ucdavis/cru-computing/_posts/help_desk/2019-01-25-enroll-in-duo-with-tablet.markdown

 <p>UC Davis is enforcing a new security measure to protect campus computing accounts, known as Duo MFA (Multi-Factor Authentication).
 Essentially, when your campus computing account is protected with Duo, it means that in addition to your UC Davis username and password, you’ll need a third thing which only you can access, when you authenticate using your campus computing account.
 We recommend using a smartphone as that third thing as almost all iPhone/Android/Windows Mobile phones will work.</p>
 <br />
-<p>If you are unable to use a smartphone for any reason, please consider one of the other methods below or <a class="external-link" href="https://computing.caes.ucdavis.edu/documentation/help-desk-ticket" target="_parent">create a Helpdesk ticket</a> for further assistance.</p>
+<p>If you are unable to use a tablet for any reason, please consider one of the other methods below or <a class="external-link" href="https://computing.caes.ucdavis.edu/documentation/help-desk-ticket" target="_parent">create a Helpdesk ticket</a> for further assistance.</p>
 <br />
-<p>To enroll in Duo with a smartphone, please complete the steps below:</p>
+<p>To enroll in Duo with a tablet, please complete the steps below:</p>
 <ol style="PADDING-LEFT: 30px">
   <li>Open a browser and go to <a class="external-link" href="https://computingaccounts.ucdavis.edu" target="_blank">https://computingaccounts.ucdavis.edu</a></li>
   <li>Click on the <b>Manage Account Services</b> link</li>